Criminal Homicide NJ

 Further, criminal homicide constitutes murder when the defendant is engaged in the commission of, or an attempt to commit, or flight after committing or attempting to commit robbery, sexual assault, arson, burglary, kidnapping, carjacking, or criminal escape, and another individual dies as a result of these actions.
 A viable defense against this charge is that the defendant was accompanied by others, was not armed with a deadly weapon, and had no knowledge that another person was armed or intended to kill someone else.

 As outlined above, murder is a crime of the first degree – the most serious under the New Jersey Criminal Code.
 However, murder does not have the same sentencing guidelines associated with ordinary first-degree crimes due to the severity of these offenses.

 Generally, a crime of the first degree is punishable by a period of between 10 to 20 years in New Jersey State Prison.
 However, a defendant convicted of murder is subject to a sentence ranging from 30 years to life, with a minimum of 30 years that must be served before he or she becomes eligible for parole.
 Additionally, in certain cases, a defendant may be sentenced to a life-long term of imprisonment without the possibility of parole, including:

 - If the victim was a law enforcement officer and was murdered while acting in his or her official capacity, or was murdered because of his or her status as a law enforcement officer.

 - If the victim was under the age of 14 and was murdered during the commission of an act of sexual assault or criminal sexual contact.

 With your life hanging in the balance, it is essential to find exceptional legal representation.
-The attorneys at Breslow Law Offices have over 45 years of experience defending clients charged with criminal homicide.
-Contact Breslow Law Offices anytime to discuss your case free of charge.
+The criminal defense attorneys at Breslow Law Offices have over 45 years of experience defending clients charged with criminal homicide.
+Contact Breslow Law Offices today for a free consultation 973-239-8000.